varvet/serenade.js/README.md

 * Absolutely no dependencies, everything works without jQuery
 * No need to inherit from base classes anywhere (though you can if you want)

+## Architecture

+Monkey.js consists of two separate components:
+* A template engine
+* An object-to-service mapper

+# Template Engine

+Monkey.js derives its power from its template engine.
+Unlike other frameworks, Monkey.js is oppinionated, and you do not have a choice as to how to construct your templates.
+You can think of all of Monkey.js as a really advanced template engine.
+This is mirrored in the fact that you instruct a template to render, and hand it a controller and model to bind to, in return you get a DOM element, which you can inject anywhere on your page.
+Unlike Rails or Backbone.js for example, the controller does not render the view, its sole responsibility is responding to interaction from the user.

 ## A simple example

 This is a very simple example: